jonschipp/ISLET/README.md

-update		| Downloads and install new code (custom changes to default files will be overwritten) uninstall       | Uninstall ISLET (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source install-docker  | Installs latest Docker from Docker repo (Ubuntu only) docker-config   | Reconfigures Docker storage backend to limit container and image sizes user-config     | Configures a user account called demo w/ password dem security-config | Configures sshd and pam_limits with islet relevant security in mind
+update		| Downloads and install new code (custom changes to default files will be overwritten) uninstall       | Uninstall ISLET (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source install-docker  | Installs latest Docker from Docker repo (Debian/Ubuntu only) docker-config   | Reconfigures Docker storage backend to limit container and image sizes user-config     | Configures a user account called demo w/ password dem security-config | Configures sshd and pam_limits with islet relevant security in mind